River Cottage is as scenic a location for a cookery school as you would ever want. Based on a farm in the beautiful countryside of East Devon.

 After that it was non-stop cooking for the rest of the day, or should I say cooking and a lot of eating!
 Our next blog, entitled “River Cottage: 3 lunches!” will go into more detail about the food we cooked.
 Using beautiful, fresh, often mis-shapen vegetables straight from the farm.
 Oh to have the weather and space to grow half of it here.

 If you ever get a change to go to River Cottage take it!
 The whole day had a lovely relaxed vibe, despite getting through a serious amount of cooking.
 We ate all we cooked and we ate well.
 Only at the end of the day did Connor point out that all we’d eaten was vegetables.
 No meat, no dairy and no cereals or pulses.
 A completely Vegan day that made Vegetables the hero.Every member of staff we met was friendly and helpful, not even breaking a sweat when I set my pan on fire (me and 3 others).
 A huge thanks to the kitchen staff who cleared away all the dirty dishes we placed on the “magic” table and brought back beautifully clean.

 Finally a thank you to the lovely Lynne and Vanessa who we shared a work station with.
 Meeting both of these interesting and friendly women made a great day even better.
 We wish you both well as you really made the day for us.

-It’s also worth mentioning that Michelle very kindly donated the Gluten Free Nature’s Path hamper to my Mum who is Coeliac.
-My Mum tried all the goodies, granolas, cereals and cereals bars and reported that they are something she will definitely buy again.
-Delicious, good quality, gluten free products, she’d recommend them to anyone suffering from Coeliac disease or who has a wheat intolerance.2
+Michelle kindly donated the Gluten Free Nature’s Path hamper to my Mum who is Coeliac.
+Having tried all the products my Mum reported that they are something she will definitely buy again.
+Delicious, good quality, gluten free products.
+She would recommend them to anyone suffering from Coeliac disease or who has a wheat intolerance.